-- Pupils with learning difficulties/SEND should be permitted the broadest access to a balanced education. - The needs of the majority of pupils with learning difficulties/SEND will be met within the mainstream setting, without statutory assessment or Education, Health and Care plans (EHCP).
-These pupils will be educated alongside their peers. - The school's definition of SEND states that a pupil has SEND if he/she has a learning difficulty or physical disability which requires provision to be made beyond that which is available to all (e.g.: individual support lessons, exam concessions) and/or a diagnosed medical condition (e.g.: ADHD, ASD).
+- Pupils with learning/SEND difficulties should be permitted the broadest access to a balanced education. - The needs of the majority of pupils with learning/SEND difficulties will be met within the mainstream setting, without statutory assessment or Education, Health and Care plans (EHC).
+These pupils will be educated alongside their peers. - The school's definition of SEND states that a pupil has SEND if he/she has a learning difficulty or physical disability which requires provision to be made beyond that which is available to all (e.g.: individual support lessons, exam concessions) and/or a medical diagnosis (e.g.: ADHD, ASD).